AllThingsSmitty/functions-and-scope-in-javascript/README.md

 ### Passing a Function as an Argument to Another Function

-This example is a JSON replacer function which filters out property `'radius'` from object serialization process.
+This example is a JSON replacer function which filters out property `radius` from object serialization process:

 ```javascript
 var filter = function (key, value) {